ERS-HCL/rest-yaml-test/README.md

 				  header:
 				    content-type: {$contentType} #assert that content-type header is application/json
 ```

-	c. assign value to a variable from response.
+	- assign value to a variable from response.

 ```
 	    testGroup:
 		  -